How to beat low back pain!

 Your nervous system!!!

-Research has shown that pain is driven by the nervous system and not driven by structure ie all the funny things that you see on your X-rays and MRIs and that are hard to pronounce.
+Research has shown that pain is driven by the nervous system and not driven by structure (ie all the funny things that you see on your X-rays and MRIs and that are hard to pronounce - facet joint degeneration, disc prolapses, spinal canal or foraminal stenosis, spondylosis etc).

 Even more importantly, research has also shown that if you gradually load the body (ie stretch and strengthen), the nervous system adapts and allows you to do more!
 This will then help lessen your pain.
 Woohoo!!